Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Connectivity via noise stability

 \begin{definition}[Noise Stability] For a network $\theta$ with layer cushion $\mu_i$, minimal interlayer cushion $\icu$, activation contraction $c$ and interlayer smoothness $\rho$, if the minimum width layer $h_{min}$ is at least $\tdomega(1)$ wide, $\rho \ge 3d$ and $\n{\phi(\hat{x}^i_i(t))}_\infty=O(1/\sqrt{h_i})\n{\phi(\hat{x}^i_i(t))}$ for $1\leq i\leq d-1, 0\leq t\leq 1$, we say the network $\theta$ is $\epsilon$-noise stable for

 \end{definition}

-The network is more robust if $\epsilon$ is small.
+The smaller $\epsilon$, the more robust the network.
 Note that the quantity $\epsilon$ is small as long as the hidden layer width $h_{\min}$ is large compared to the noise stable parameters.
-Intuitively, we can think of this $\epsilon$ value as a single parameter that measures the noise stability of the network.
+Intuitively, we can think of $\epsilon$ as a single parameter that captures the noise stability of the network.